HarcourtsAcademy/grav-ha-user/pages/05.about/02.team/_team_04_other/other-team.md

 ---

-## Meet our South Africa and USA teams
+## Meet our Indonesia, South Africa and USA teams

-The Academy's South Africa and USA teams.
+The Academy's Indonesia, South Africa and USA teams.